apache/incubator-streampark-website/blog/8-streampark-usercase-ziru.md

 SELECT name, Encryption_function(age), price, Sensitive_field_functions(phone) FROM user;
 ```

-### **06 Data Synchronization Platform Based on StreamPark**
+### **06 Data Synchronization Platform Based on Apache StreamPark**

-With the successful implementation of StreamPark's technical solutions in the company, we achieved deep support for Flink jobs, bringing a qualitative leap in data processing.
+With the successful implementation of Apache StreamPark's technical solutions in the company, we achieved deep support for Flink jobs, bringing a qualitative leap in data processing.
 This prompted us to completely revamp our past data synchronization logic, aiming to reduce operational costs through technical optimization and integration.
 Therefore, we gradually replaced historical Sqoop jobs, Canal jobs, and Hive JDBC Handler jobs with Flink CDC jobs, Flink stream, and batch jobs.
-In this process, we continued to optimize and strengthen StreamPark's interface capabilities, adding a status callback mechanism and achieving perfect integration with the DolphinScheduler [7] scheduling system, further enhancing our data processing capabilities.
+In this process, we continued to optimize and strengthen Apache StreamPark's interface capabilities, adding a status callback mechanism and achieving perfect integration with the DolphinScheduler [7] scheduling system, further enhancing our data processing capabilities.

-External system integration with StreamPark is simple, requiring only a few steps:
+External system integration with Apache StreamPark is simple, requiring only a few steps:

 1. First, create a token for API access: